Catapult Film Fund provides development funding to help story-driven and cinematic documentary films get off the ground.

 Lisa Kleiner Chanoff is co-founder of Catapult Film Fund.
 In 2010 Lisa and Bonni Cohen founded Catapult Film Fund in order to enable important and moving documentary films to get off the ground and to fill a gap in the documentary funding landscape for development support.
 Lisa has also executive produced narrative features including Fruitvale Station (Co-EP), Burn Country, and Love & Taxes, and documentary features including Watchers of the Sky and Brimstone & Glory.
 With Catapult, Lisa and Bonni executive produced Art and Craft, Extremis, and When God Sleeps.

 Lisa has a J.D. from University of California, Hastings College of the Law and practiced law in San Francisco and with the Civil Rights Division of the U.S. Department of Justice in Washington D.C.
 After leaving law practice, Lisa received a master’s degree in Museum Studies and worked with museums in the San Francisco bay area, including the Contemporary Jewish Museum, designing exhibitions and education programs.
-Lisa assists several non-profits in an advisory capacity, and serves on the boards of Working Films and the San Francisco Film Society.
+Lisa assists several non-profits in an advisory capacity, and serves on the boards of Working Films and SFFILM.

 Bonni Cohen co-founded the Catapult Film Fund with Lisa Chanoff in 2010 in order to support the development of important and moving documentary films.
-Together with Lisa, Bonni executive produced Art & Craft, Extremis and When God Sleeps.
+Together with Lisa, Bonni executive produced Art & Craft, When God Sleeps and the Academy Award-nominated shorts Extremis and Life Overtakes Me.

 Bonni has produced and directed an array of award-winning films.
-Most recently, Bonni co-directed An Inconvenient Sequel: Truth to Power which was selected to be the opening night film of the 2017 Sundance Film Festival and was released by Paramount in summer 2017.
+Most recently, Bonni co-directed Athlete A which was scheduled for a Tribeca Film Festival premiere in 2020 and then went on to become a Netflix original.
+Bonni also co-directed with her partner, Jon Shenk, An Inconvenient Sequel: Truth to Power which was selected to be the opening night film of the 2017 Sundance Film Festival and was released by Paramount in summer 2017.
 In 2016 Bonni co-directed the Peabody Award winning film Audrie & Daisy, which premiered in competition at the 2016 Sundance Film Festival and was picked up as a Netflix Original film.

 In addition to her directing work, Bonni served as Producer on The Island President, winner of the 2011 Toronto International Best Documentary.
 Her work as producer and director on The Rape of Europa earned her a PGA and WGA nomination and was short-listed for the Oscars.
 In addition, Bonni produced Jon Else’s Sundance film, Wonders Are Many and together with Else co-directed Inside Guantanamo which was nominated for an Emmy for Best Documentary in 2009.
 Bonni also Executive Produced 3.5 Minutes, in collaboration with Motto Pictures and Participant Media.